PyMySQL/mysqlclient/doc/FAQ.rst

 My data disappeared! (or won't go away!)
 ----------------------------------------

-Starting with 1.2.0, MySQLdb disables autocommit by default, as required by the DB-API standard (`PEP-249`_).
+Starting with 1.2.0, tiledb-sql disables autocommit by default, as required by the DB-API standard (`PEP-249`_).
 If you are using InnoDB tables or some other type of transactional table type, you'll need to do connection.commit() before closing the connection, or else